Regis Philbin: Talk shows

 After Garvey left Los Angeles in 1982 and moved to New York City, Philbin rejoined her on The Morning Show, on WABC-TV starting on April 4, 1983.
 At the time, the 9 am time slot for WABC suffered from low Nielsen ratings because of competition from WNBC-TV's Donahue and WCBS-TV's game show block featuring The Joker's Wild and Tic Tac Dough.
 After Garvey left again and Ann Abernathy briefly shared co-hosting duties, Philbin was paired with Kathie Lee Johnson (later Gifford), in June 1985, and ratings improved significantly.
 The show became nationally syndicated on September 5, 1988, as Live! with Regis and Kathie Lee and the success continued.
 The program replaced A.M.
 Los Angeles upon its cancellation in 1991 and was eventually picked up by all of the ABC owned-and-operated stations except for WLS in Chicago, which aired The Oprah Winfrey Show in that time slot and had done so since the show's debut as A.M.
 Chicago.

 When Gifford departed in 2000, the show was temporarily named Live! with Regis.
 Philbin had guest co-hosts until a replacement was found.
 Philbin won a Daytime Emmy Award for Outstanding Talk Show Host in 2001.
 Kelly Ripa was chosen as the permanent co-host in February 2001, and the show was renamed Live! with Regis and Kelly.
 Their chemistry proved to be successful as the show continued to enjoy high ratings.

+Later in the year, Philbin and Ripa's show went to air several minutes after the first plane hit the north tower of the World Trade Center (1973–2001) during the September 11 terrorist attacks, with the two reacting in real time after the second plane crashed into the south tower and its subsequent collapse.

 Philbin set a Guinness World Record for "Most Hours on Camera" on his August 20, 2004, Live show (surpassing Hugh Downs), which gave him a total of 15,188 hours on television.

 In 2008, Philbin's contract with ABC was renewed through 2011.
 Under this contract, Philbin reportedly earned more than US $21 million per annum.
 He received a similar contract with CBS for hosting Million Dollar Password.

 Philbin departed Live with Regis and Kelly after hosting his final show on November 18, 2011.